CHN-ShowMaker/Biomechanics-ToolBox/README.md

      ```bash
      python manual_config.py
      ```
-     Then follow the prompts to enter folder path and select the vertical force channel index for each file.
+     Then follow the prompts to enter the folder path.
+For each detected force plate, select the vertical force channel index and specify the side (1=left, 2=right, Enter for unknown).
    - Automatic configuration (one‑click):
      ```bash
      python auto_config.py